 However, if hindgut function is impaired or nutrient absorption is poor, supplementation may be necessary.
 Furthermore, supplementation beyond the minimum requirement may support optimal health, such as feeding 20 mg per day of biotin to promote hoof health.

-Water-soluble vitamins are not stored in the body and excess amounts are secreted in urine.
+Water-soluble vitamins are not stored in the body and excess amounts are excreted in urine.

 Fat Soluble Vitamins